spree/spree-guides/content/integration/endpoints/rlm_integration.md

 The source code for the [RLM Endpoint](https://github.com/spree/rlm_endpoint/) is available on Github.
 +++

-## Requirements for the connecting Spree store
+## Requirements for the connecting storefront

-To properly connect your Spree store with this endpoint you need to add a few custom attributes.
+To properly connect your storefront with this endpoint you need to add a few custom attributes.

 you need to add `upc` and `rlm_sku` attributes to `Spree::Variant` class.
-Both attributes are Strings.
+Both attributes are strings.

 ***
 For details on how to customize your store read the [Custom Attributes Tutorial](/integration/custom_attributes_tutorial.html)